AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

   explicitly demanded:
   - An application may also choose to expose only selected variables to the outside.
   - An application may store \alib and \alox configuration data in a configuration file which is separated from its own configuration.
-(See \ref alib_manual_bootstrapping_customize_resconf)
+(See \ref alib_mod_bs_customize_resconf)
 - A custom configuration plug-in will not only work in respect to prioritizing values of external variables, but also in respect to consistency with \alox verbosity settings.

 \I{################################################################################################}
-## 12.4 Concrete Steps on Integrating ALox Configuration in your Software# {#alib_mod_external_configuration_concrete}
+## 12.4 Concrete Steps on Integrating ALox Configuration in your Software# {#alib_mod_alox_external_configuration_concrete}

 After the discussion of the previous sections it should be quite straightforward to understand how
 \alox is to be integrated to your software in respect to external configuration data.
 Here are some hints:

-- Follow the steps provided in chapter \ref alib_config_external to have your configuration system feeding its values into the configuration provided with module \alib_config_nl.
+- Follow the steps provided in chapter \ref alib_variables_external to have your configuration system feeding its values into the configuration provided with module \alib_variables_nl.

-- Alternatively: Use built-in mechanics, for example class \alib{config;IniFileFeeder}.
+- Alternatively: Use built-in mechanics, for example class \alib{variables;IniFileFeeder}.

-- During \ref alib_manual_bootstrapping "bootstrapping of ALib", patch the resources of module \alib_alox, to change variable names to match you application name or shortcut.
+- During \ref alib_mod_bs "bootstrapping of ALib", patch the resources of module \alib_alox, to change variable names to match you application name or shortcut.
   This is needed to avoid clashing of environment variables when two \alib enabled applications exist.